 - a) Introduction

-- b) Project Overview
+- b) Project Outline

 - c) Applicant Details

-- d) Supervision
+- d) Mentorship Details

 - e) Organisational Support

 - f) Scientific Summary

 - g) PPI Summary

 - h) Validation Summary

-These sections are to be viewed and completed.
 It is recommended that you save the information as you complete each section.
 This can be done by clicking 'Save' as you go along.
 Alternatively the information will be saved when you click 'Save and Close'.
 By clicking 'Previous' you will be brought to the previous section and by clicking 'Next' you will be brought to the next section.